njlr/rs-core-lib/prion/core.md

 form (e.g. 520 for GCC 5.2.0).
 No version number is supplied for Clang because its version numbers are not consistent across builds for different systems.

-At least one of `PRI_TARGET_UNIX` or `PRI_TARGET_WINDOWS` will always be defined (both will be defined on Cygwin if `_WIN32` has been defined).
+Exactly one of `PRI_TARGET_UNIX` or `PRI_TARGET_NATIVE_WINDOWS` will always be defined, indicating whether a build is intended to use the Posix or Win32 operating system API. `PRI_TARGET_WINDOWS_API` is defined if the Win32 API is available; normally it will be the same as `PRI_TARGET_NATIVE_WINDOWS`, except that it will also be defined in Cygwin `-mwin32` builds, where both APIs are available. `PRI_TARGET_ANY_WINDOWS` is always defined on builds intended to run on the Windows OS, i.e. both native Win32 and Cygwin builds.

-On Apple platforms, `PRI_TARGET_DARWIN` will always be defined; one of `PRI_TARGET_IOS` or `PRI_TARGET_MACOSX` will also be defined.
+Currently only Mingw builds are supported for native Windows targets, so `PRI_TARGET_MINGW` will always be defined if `PRI_TARGET_NATIVE_WINDOWS` is defined.
+I may add MSVC support in a future version.

-On Microsoft Windows, `PRI_TARGET_NATIVE_WINDOWS` will be defined on any build not targeting Cygwin.
-Currently only Mingw builds are supported for native Windows targets, so `PRI_TARGET_MINGW` will always be defined; I may add MSVC support in a future version.
+On Apple platforms, `PRI_TARGET_APPLE` will always be defined; one of `PRI_TARGET_IOS` or `PRI_TARGET_MACOSX` will also be defined.

 * `#define PRI_BOUNDS(range) std::begin(range), std::end(range)`